ng-at33/VatelInterventionsPlanningC/README.md

 More doc on the algorithm used coming soon...

 TODO:
-- implement other type of mutations: change a professional or students group in a node.
-This is the next prority since there are students groups that have no assignations
 - improve code readability by separating node creation in functions
-- improve performance by not generating every mutation of a node but instead heuristically choose more strategic ones (try to remove assignations from crowded slots for example)
+- improve performance by not generating every mutation of a node but instead heuristically choose more strategic ones (try to remove assignations from crowded slots for example).
+Actually the algorithm gives good results on real data which is more important, but for data instances where professionals are available on more slots it can be cery slow (> 5 minutes instead of 1 second)
+- implement other type of mutations: change a professional in a node for example.
 - put constants in a separate declaration file
+- read parameters in file/command line rather than hard coding them
+- change some variable's names to give the code more intelligibility: use prefix p for pointers and r for references, change "autos" to clearly use references or values